geodynamics/vq/README.md

 VirtualCalifornia
 =================

 A repository for projects related to the Virtual California earthquake simulator.
-The actual simulator is available as "vc_release" posted by user eheien.